-Gabby Agbonlahor’s playing career with Aston Villa, his only – apart from a couple of brief, early loan spells, ended with the completion of the 2017-18 season when the club declined to renew his contract, despite apparently the player offering to continue at the club for no salary in an attempt to prove his worth.
+Gabby Agbonlahor’s playing career with Aston Villa, ended with the completion of the 2017-18 season when the club declined to renew his contract, despite the player offering to continue at the club for no salary to prove his worth.
 The season had seen a mere half-dozen appearances from the striker, with his last game for the club being against Sheffield United two days before Christmas.

 Locally born, and a product of the club’s youth system, Gabby Agbonlahor was every inch the “one of our own” players celebrated by fans of any club.
 That he was a striker with a particular knack of netting deciding goals in local derby matches against Birmingham City, only endeared him to the Holte End fans at Villa Park even more.

-Agbonlahor signed for Aston Villa in 2005 and after a couple of short loan spells, firstly with Watford and then Sheffield Wednesday, he made his debut for the club in 2006.
-He would appear in just six games for the club in that season, but for the next decade or so, would became a regular feature of the Villa side under a number of different managers.
-Up until the end of the 2014-15 season, despite a goalscoring tally that could perhaps best be described as erratic, he would appear at least 30 times for the Midlands club in each season, with perhaps his best times coming under Martin O’Neill when the Irishman took the club to three consecutive sixth-place finishes in the Premier League.
-Somewhat like Agbonlahor’s career however, just when Villa seemed on the edge of a breakthrough into the top echelon of clubs likely to win trophies, a dispute over money and signings between the manager and owner, Randy Lerner, threw things up in the air, and O’Neill left.
+Agbonlahor signed for Aston Villa in 2005 and after a couple of short loan spells with Watford and then Sheffield Wednesday, he made his debut for the club in 2006.
+He would appear in just six games in that season, but for the next decade or so, would become a regular feature of the Villa side under a number of different managers.
+Up until the end of the 2014-15 season, despite a goalscoring tally best described as erratic, he would appear at least 30 times for the Midlands club in each season, with perhaps his best times coming under Martin O’Neill, taking the club to three consecutive sixth-place finishes.
+Somewhat like Agbonlahor’s career, however, just when Villa seemed on the edge of a breakthrough into the top echelon, a dispute over money and signings between the manager and owner, Randy Lerner, threw things up in the air, and O’Neill left.